mhit30/mhit30/README.md

 📚 I am a rising Junior at Boston University, majoring in Computer Science and minoring in Statistics.

-🧐 I am interested in backend development and systems design, figuring out how to build robust, scalable, and high-performance systems that meet real-world demands.
+🧐 I am interested in AI/ML, backend development and systems design like figuring out how to build robust, scalable, and high-performance systems that meet real-world demands.

 💻 I am proficient in Python, JavaScript, and Java, and I have hands-on experience using frameworks like Django, React, Express, and Node.
 I also have extensive experience with database systems, with plenty of work in both SQL and NoSQL databases.